Slums - the Millennium Development Goals

 The challenge now is urgent and clear – to make that framework effective for the billions striving to free themselves from poverty and to claim their rights.
 The respect and promotion of all human rights – including economic, social and cultural rights – are crucial if people living in poverty are to improve their lives.

-The message for world leaders is clear: they must act now to put human rights at the centre of efforts to improve the lives of those living in poverty.
+The message for world leaders when they come together in September to review progress on the MDGs is clear: they must act now to put human rights at the centre of efforts to improve the lives of those living in poverty.

 The MDGs focus on eight areas for which there are specific goals and targets, mainly to be met by 2015:

-Governments must ensure all MDG initiatives are consistent with human rights; address discrimination experienced by women and any marginalized groups; set national targets for delivery; fulfill the right of participation and strengthen mechanisms for accountability.
+Governments must ensure all MDG initiatives are consistent with human rights; address discrimination experienced by women; set national targets for delivery; fulfill the right of participation and strengthen mechanisms for accountability.

 The human rights asks: